stefanRitter/jsblog/_posts/2015-05-13-javascript-resources.md

 tags: [javascript]
 ---

 Over the past couple of years I’ve done a lot of reading and learning to spice up my JS skills.
-Although I know there’s always more to learn, if I were to go back in time to advice my past self this is what I would recommend to myself.
-I believe this to be a run down of the best resources to take you from a beginning jQuery-reliant JavaScript-er towards becoming a JS pro.
+Although I know there’s still and always more to learn, if I were to go back in time to advice my past self on what to focus on this is what I'd recommend.
+I believe this to be a run down of the best resources to take you from a beginning jQuery-reliant JavaScript developer towards becoming a JS pro.
+Hit me up on [Twitter](https://twitter.com/stefanritter) if you'd like to add to the list or correct me on my choices.

 ## Vanilla JavaScript
 1. [John Resig's Tricks of the JavaScript Ninja](http://jsninja.com/) Amazing book.
 Should be on every developer's shelf.
 Period.